openAIP/openaip-openair-parser/README.md

         'TMZ',
         'CTR',
     ],
+    // If "true" the parser will try to parse the extended OpenAIR-Format that contains additional tags
+    // "AY", "AF", "AG" and "AI".
+If true, config parameters "allowedClassValues" and "allowedTypeValues" are
+    // mandatory.
+    extendedFormat: false,
+    // defines a set of allowed values if the extended format is used -  default ICAO classes.
+    extendedFormatClasses: ['A', 'B', 'C', 'D', 'E', 'F', 'G'],
+    // defines a set of allowed values if the extended format is used.
+    extendedFormatTypes: ['R', 'Q', 'P', 'GP', 'WAVE', 'W', 'GLIDING', 'RMZ', 'TMZ', 'CTR'],
     // flight level value to set for upper ceilings defined as "UNLIMITED"
     unlimited: 999,
     // defines the level of detail (smoothness) of arc/circular geometries